Sleepy-Dog-Studios/news.sleepydogstudios.net/_tabs/about.md

 If you would like to contact our team, please visit [sleepydogstudios.net/#contact](https://www.sleepydogstudios.net/#contact) or email us at [contact@sleepydogstudios.net](mailto:contact@sleepydogstudios.net)

+# Bug Report

+If you would like to file a bug report, go to to [sleepydogstudios.net/report](https://www.sleepydogstudios.net/report).

+# Discord

+Join our discord server [here](https://discord.gg/bBT9MxZB9Z).

 # Privacy Policy

 To view our privacy policy, please visit this [link](https://www.sleepydogstudios.net/privacy-policy).